MicrosoftDocs/customer-insights/ci-docs/audience-insights/azure-machine-learning-experiments.md

 * Dataset parameters in Designer

-     In the designer, open **Select Columuns in Dataset** and select **Set as pipeline parameter** where you provide a name for the parameter.
+     In the designer, open **Select Columns in Dataset** and select **Set as pipeline parameter** where you provide a name for the parameter.

      > [!div class="mx-imgBorder"]
      > ![Dataset parameterization in designer](media/intelligence-designer-dataset-parameters.png "Dataset parameterization in designer")